-A guest who needs to call reception to ask for the WiFi code or complain that the towels aren’t clean is unlikely to leave a positive review.
+A guest who needs to make repeated trips to the front desk after their keycard gets demagnetized and stops working is unlikely to leave a positive review.
 But when you focus on meeting your guests’ expectations for convenience, you’ll be investing in the future success of your business.

 Let’s dig into some of the best ways you can maximize guest convenience.

 7. In-room smart tech